simonmichael/hledger/hledger/hledger.m4.md

 If the `NO_COLOR` environment variable is set, colour will be disabled by default.
 Or you can use the `--color/--colour` option with a `yes`/`always` value, or `no`/`never`, to force colour on or off.
+(This option doesn't work in a config file yet.)

 #### Box-drawing